The main portals TenderMonitor currently monitors

 Using a monitoring service

 The key principle is the same regardless of which approach you take: you need something that checks for you while you are on site, driving between jobs, or quoting other work.
-If finding tenders depends on you remembering to sit at a computer and run searches, you will miss things.
+If finding tenders depends on you remembering to sit at a computer and run searches, you can miss things.
 That is not a criticism.
 It is just how running a busy business works.

-We built TenderMonitor because we saw how many tradies and small businesses were losing work simply because they did not see the tender in time.
-It checks AusTender, NSW buy.nsw, and QLD QTenders every five minutes and emails you when something matches your keywords.
+TenderMonitor is built for tradies and small businesses that cannot keep checking portals manually while they are on site, driving between jobs, or quoting other work.
+It checks AusTender, NSW buy.nsw, and QLD QTenders every five minutes and emails you when something matches your profession profile and exact keywords.
 No portals to log into, no daily searches to run.
-You just get an email when something relevant drops.
+You get an email when something relevant drops.